 Firstly, interstate migration into Queensland has been a tailwind for housing demand, particularly in the southeast of the state.

-The Covid-19 pandemic, lockdowns, and ongoing restrictions have seen Australians reevaluate what they want from their home and Sydneysiders and Melbournians flocked north in search of more affordable property in lifestyle suburbs.
+The Covid-19 pandemic, lockdowns, and ongoing restrictions saw Australians reevaluate what they want from their home and Sydneysiders and Melbournians flocked north in search of more affordable property in lifestyle suburbs.

 This is evident in migration data which shows that the Sunshine State has been particularly popular since the onset of COVID-19.

 Another key driver of housing markets across Brisbane and the rest of Queensland is that values remain relatively low, particularly relative to the recent acceleration of values across the other east coast cities of Canberra, Melbourne, and Sydney.

 And this is even taking into account the more extravagant price falls seen across Sydney and Melbourne as our property market and economy correct.

 Brisbane’s median property price currently sits at $698,204, while Sydney and Melbourne’s median prices are much higher at $999,278 and $746,468 respectively.